 Within Alberta, trucking is the primary mode for the movement of goods.
 Calgary plays an important role as a trucking hub with major highway connections passing through the city.
-Highway 2 (Deerfoot Trail) is theand Highway 201 (Stoney Trail) are major north/south router as part of the CANAMEX highway system; it alsoprovides connectivity to the, helping move people and products across Alberta oilsands and enhancing access to markets in the northeast part of the provinceUnited States and Mexico .
+Highway 2 (Deerfoot Trail) and Highway 201 (Stoney Trail) are major north/south routes as part of the CANAMEX highway system, helping move people and products across Alberta and enhancing access to markets in the United States and Mexico .
 The Trans-Canada Highway (16th Avenue North) is the major east/west route providing connectivity across Canada.
-Once The completed, portions of the Calgary Ring Road will-also play a central an important role in facilitating goods movement to every quadrant of the city.
+The completed portions of the Calgary Ring Road also play an important role in facilitating goods movement to every quadrant of the city.